-1. Outdated website
+1. Having an outdated website

 When your website looks ignored and outdated, it sends a message to your visitors.
 It becomes difficult to convert website visitors into prospective clients when the content is old, the site is hard to navigate, or it is not mobile-friendly, among other things.
 Depending how long ago your website was created, you might have considered it an online brochure and it may not have been designed to drive leads.
 Even more common, many law firms don’t have the time to consistently draw insights from their website analytics and make changes based on what they’re learning.
 You might think that having a website that’s “up and running” is good enough, but your goal should be to use the website as a marketing tool.
 That means constantly tweaking based on new information and even implementing conversion rate optimization strategies to generate more leads.

 Word-of-mouth is huge in the legal world.
 In the old days, it’s how marketing was done.
 Today, those referrals still play a big role – but many of them happen online.
 Think of positive reviews, testimonials, and digital referrals as an updated conversation between friends.
-It’s important that you put in the time to gather feedback.
+It’s important that you put in the time to gather online reviews.
 Seek it out at the end of service provision with clients, and consistently ensure ongoing clients are happy with your work.
 Then, build case studies and add the favorable testimonials to your website.
 Getting positive reviews on your Facebook or Google pages also helps build credibility.

 You’ve likely heard the term “data driven decisions”.
 That’s a hot button in marketing for a reason.
 Yet, many firms do not use the data available to them to improve their efforts.
 On a regular basis (we suggest quarterly), you should pull data from your Google Analytics account, any social tools, inbound marketing programs, and paid campaigns.
 Track progress against any objectives you’ve set, and look for trends.
 There will likely be areas where you find more resources should be spent, and things that aren’t working as well.
 Remember to test everything from email subject lines to PPC ad copy.
 Then use those test results to dictate your next steps.

-In today’s online business environment, understanding these 6 common digital marketing mistakes lawyers make and how to avoid them is a winning strategy.
+Effective digital marketing strategies are constantly evolving.
+Thus, there is a relentless need to re-evaluate what works and what by consistently reviewing your analytics while avoiding common mistakes.
 We hope you can learn from these common digital marketing mistakes and correct course – or, even better, not make them in the first place.
-When you avoid these mishaps, your law firm should see an improvement in online lead generation.
+When you avoid these mishaps, your law firm should see an improvement in marketing ROI and online lead generation.